 We strive to ensure that all information in our advertising and on our website is accurate but occasionally changes and errors occur.
 We use photographs and maps for illustrative purposes and some may not entirely represent the exact holiday experience.
 You must also accept that all resort facilities, attractions and entertainment are subject to demand, weather conditions and maintenance and may not be available at certain times.

 In order to process your booking and ensure that your holiday arrangements run smoothly, we need to collect personal information from you including names, dates of birth, address, telephone numbers, email and credit/debit card details.
 We will need to pass on relevant information to third party suppliers, such as airlines and accommodation providers.
-As a Guernsey company, we have registered with the Guernsey Data Protection Officer (notification no. 58151) and have measures in place to protect your information and comply with the prevailing data protection laws.
+As a Guernsey company, we have registered with The Office of the Data Protection Authority (registration no. DPA6369) and have measures in place to protect your information and comply with the prevailing data protection laws.

 We will send all holiday documentation to you by email no later than 21 days (3 weeks) before the start of your holiday.
 It will be your responsibility to print out any tickets and/or vouchers that it might be necessary to take with you on holiday.